MajdAl-deen/learning-journal/Read05.md

 ## How to write a CSS?
 We prefear to use an external CSS file and we can connect it in HTML page by writing **< link href="palce of the CSS file/CSS file neam.CSS">' type="text or CSS"**
 *make sure befor you creat this link you should have made a CSS file*

+**Also CSS allows you to change each element color or the text color by using the proper command**